The SLAR Act (and the subsequent SLFAR Act) changed a range of state Acts to introduce the legal concept of “domestic relationship”.

 Generally, the sperm will be from one of the intending parents.
 Altruistic surrogacy is generally used by gay men or by women who are unable to carry a child but who want to have a biological child.

 There is an assumption that the surrogate is the child’s legal parent.
-However, this can rebutted by a substitute parentage order (s 19 SoC Act).
+However, this can be rebutted by a substitute parentage order (s 19 SoC Act).
 Intending parents have six months to apply to the County or Supreme Court for a substitute parentage order.
 If approved (as is generally the case), the intending parents are named as the legal parents on the child’s birth certificate (ss 20, 21 SoC Act).
 This can include both males in a same-sex relationship.

 Altruistic surrogacy must be approved by the Patient Review Panel (s 39 ART Act), which considers factors including reasons for the surrogacy, the surrogate’s age and circumstances, and whether the people involved have received counselling.
 For more information about the Patient Review Panel, contact the Victorian Government Department of Health and Human Services (see “Contacts”).